wagnercc/bulb-state-app/README.md

 # bulb-state-app
-A simple lightbulb app created for the graduation iOS class.
+A simple lightbulb app created for the graduation iOS class. <br />
 This project was built using state control, picker and zstack.

 ## App layout